pik-gane/vodle/README.md

 * note that with 100 voters and 10 options, a full state is just 1KB of data, so the server only needs that much permanent storage per open poll.

-Alternatively, a cloud database such as IBM Cloudant could be used to store data persistently as JSON documents
+Currently, a cloud database is used to store data persistently as JSON documents

-### JSON document database design
+### future JSON document database design

 (all ids are uuids or guids, all `data` elements are inner json documents encrypted by a poll-specific key distributed initially but not stored in the db)